 Explore the underlying need: Does your child wants to know that they won't miss out on any playtime by taking a break to use the potty?

 Respectful response: "I understand you're having so much fun playing.
-How about we take a quick break to use the potty?
-Then you can get back to playing without sudden interruptions because you need to go."
+I can see your body needs to use the potty.
+Can you tell?
+Go take care of your body.
+Then you can get back to playing without stopping because you need to go pee."

 Respectful response: "I see you're really enjoying your toys.
 How about we bring a special toy with us to the potty?
 This way, you won't miss out on any fun while you take a short break."

 3. "I don't need to go!"

 Explore the underlying need: Your child might be asserting their autonomy or is unsure about the sensation of needing to go.